Pro bono work has strong institutional roots at Simpson Thacher. The particular matters we pursue are as diverse as the interests of our lawyers.

 Representation of Children

 In both immigration and family courts, our attorneys represent children who are often in the United States alone.
-We pursue remedies including Special Immigrant Juvenile Status (SIJS), asylum and other remedies on behalf of children fleeing violent or unstable home lives.
+We pursue remedies including Special Immigrant Juvenile Status (SIJS), asylum and other remedies on behalf of children fleeing violent or unstable home lives or who have been separated from a parent at the border.

 Domestic Violence and Trafficking